dMbski/ESPtree/README.md

 - ESP12e -all features

 **TODO** (some ideas):
+>-change the way WS works when sending data (multiple leds at once, but with timing correction)

 >-clean code mess

 >-fully implement different types of leds (color type) in string (id could be used)